Most legacy gifts cost you nothing now.

-A bequest is one of the most popular ways to perpetuate your part in the story of the fight for equality.
+A gift by will or trust is one of the most popular ways to provide long-term support for HRC’s work to ensure a future of full equality.
 You retain control of your assets during your lifetime and can change your beneficiaries at any time.
 You can complete your gift with just a few sentences in your will or trust.
 You can arrange your bequest to provide for loved ones as well as HRC.
-And you will help ensure the future of the LGBTQ movement, regardless of the size of your gift.
+And you will help ensure the future of the LGBTQ+ movement, regardless of the size of your gift.

 Here are the most popular approaches: